We are proud to carry on the tradition of community involvement that began when St. Vincent Mercy was first founded in 1926.

 Health awareness and prevention are core to the community outreach of the hospital.
 Our commitment to caring is infused in community-related activities, including programs that are educational, informative, and make a positive impact on area residents.
 Some of these programs impact health directly while others affect health indirectly by improving quality of life.

-The goals of the council are:
+The goals of the C.A.R.E.S group are:

 The RUAH program connects individuals in the community with needed services including primary health care and preventative health services.
 St. Vincent Mercy employs a Health Access Worker who connects uninsured/underserved individuals and families to primary and preventative care as well as to other needed community services.